att/ast/CONTRIBUTING.md

 tool.
 You can find the IWYU project on [github](https://github.com/include-what-you-use/include-what-you-use).

-To install the tool on OS X you'll need to add a [formula](https://github.com/jasonmp85/homebrew-iwyu) then install it:
+To install the tool on macOS you'll need to add a [formula](https://github.com/jasonmp85/homebrew-iwyu) then install it:

 ```sh